Rosenlaui Glacier Gorge Tour

 In the winter of 1930/31, Kaspar Brog's descendants had the gorge path extended to its current length.
 Since then, the route through the gorge has only been gently renovated and adapted to today's safety standards.
 In recent years, the two longest tunnels have been equipped with a solar lighting system.

-Every spring before it opens, the Rosenlaui Glacier Gorge is inspected by a local company specializing in rock safety and made ready for summer operation.
+The Rosenlaui Glacier Gorge is inspected every spring before opening by a local company specializing in rock safety and prepared for summer operation.

-The Rosenlaui Glacier Gorge is now run by the 5th generation of Kaspar Brog's descendants.
+Today, the Rosenlaui Glacier Gorge is run by Theres Anderegg and Urs Moor.
+As the great-great-granddaughter, Theres Anderegg belongs to the 5th generation of Kaspar Brog's descendants.

 Healing spring and hotel